 “Books and/as Idols: Affective Discourse in Early Colonial Dominican and Maya Writings.”
 The Transatlantic Bartolomé de las Casas: Lascasian Heritage, Indigenous Cultures, Scholastic Thought, and Historical Reception.
-Edited by Rady Roldán-Figueroa and David Thomas Orique (Leiden, The Netherlands: Brill, forthcoming).
+Edited by Rady Roldán-Figueroa and David Thomas Orique (Leiden, The Netherlands: Brill, 2023), 113-147.

-“Chapter 89: Modes of Interpretation of Indigenous Religious Ethics (of the Americas).”
+“Chapter 88: Modes of Interpretation of Indigenous Religious Ethics (of the Americas).”
 In The Encyclopedia of Religious Ethics, Vol. II.
-Edited by William Schweiker, Maria Antonaccio, Elizabeth Bucar, and David Clairmont (Oxford, UK: Wiley-Blackwell, forthcoming).
+Edited by William Schweiker, Maria Antonaccio, Elizabeth Bucar, and David Clairmont (Oxford, UK: Wiley-Blackwell, 2022), 759-768.

 “Mendicants and Mesoamericans.”
 Encyclopedia of Global Middle Ages (Bloomsbury/Arc-Humanities Press, 2021).